-These talented and experienced individuals cover the broad spectrum of the health care industry and bring valuable life and professional experiences from Adult Day Care Centers, Assisted Living Facilities, Nursing Homes, Hospice Agencies, Home Care Agencies, Independent Living Facilities, CCRC, Retirement Living, Senior Apartments, Senior Centers, Hospitals as well as professional boards and non profit associations such as the Alzheimer's Association.
-The Council was formed to promote standards of excellence in dementia and Alzheimer's education to health care professionals, front line staff, caregivers, volunteers and First Responder's who provide services to dementia clients.
+These talented and experienced individuals cover the broad spectrum of the health care industry and bring valuable life and professional experiences from Adult Day Care Centers, Assisted Living Facilities, Nursing Homes, Hospice Agencies, Home Care Agencies, Independent Living Facilities, Life Plan Communities, Independent Living Communities, Independent Living Communities, Retirement Living, Senior Apartments, Senior Centers, Hospitals as well as professional boards and non profit associations such as the Alzheimer's Association.
+The Council was formed to promote standards of excellence in dementia and Alzheimer's disease education to health care professionals, front line staff, caregivers, volunteers and First Responder's who provide services to dementia clients.

 As the number of dementia cases continues to increase nationally and worldwide, there is a great necessity to insure that care givers, front line staff, health care professionals and First Responders are well trained to provide appropriate, competent, sensitive direct care and support for the dementia patient.

 Dementia Unit Managers report receiving little training for this very important job and responsibility.
 Every company who has this job position also has their own unique set of guidelines for the Dementia Unit Manager.
-Some have very involved and lenghty training while others offer no training at all.
-The NCCDP established the Certification for Dementia Unit Managers called Certified Dementia Care Manager CDCM to establish specific guidelines and recommendations for the Dementia Unit Manager.
+Some have very involved and lengthy training while others offer no training at all.
+The nccdp established the Certification for Dementia Unit Managers called Certified Dementia Care Manager® CDCM® to establish specific guidelines and recommendations for the Dementia Unit Manager.

 Certified First Responder Dementia Training program endorsed by TJA Non Violent Self Protection Training and Certification.